Reasonable Effectiveness of Random Weighting: A Litmus Test for Multi-Task Learning: Introduction

 \section{Introduction}

-Multi-Task Learning (MTL) \citep{ZhangY21, Vandenhende21} aims to jointly train several related tasks to improve their generalization performance by leveraging common knowledge among them.
-Since this learning paradigm can not only significantly reduce the model size and increase the inference speed but also improve the performance, it has been successfully applied in various fields of deep learning, such as Computer Vision (CV) \citep{Vandenhende21}, Natural Language Processing (NLP) \citep{czy21}, reinforcement learning \citep{ZhangY21} and so on.
-However, when all the tasks are not related enough, which may be reflected via conflicting gradients or dominating gradients \citep{pcgrad}, it is more difficult to train a multi-task model than training them separately because some tasks dominantly influence model parameters, leading to unsatisfactory performance for other tasks.
-This phenomenon is related to the \textit{task balancing} problem \citep{Vandenhende21} in MTL.
-Recently, several works focus on tackling this issue from an optimization perspective via balancing task losses or gradients.
+Multi-Task Learning (MTL) \cite{caruana1997multitask, ZhangY21, Vandenhende21} aims to jointly train several related tasks to improve their generalization performance by leveraging common knowledge among them.
+Since MTL could not only significantly reduce the model size as well as speed up the inference but also improve the performance, it has been successfully applied to various fields \cite{ZhangY21}.
+However, when all the tasks are not highly related, which may be reflected via conflicting gradients or dominating gradients \cite{pcgrad}, it is more difficult to train an MTL model than training them separately because some tasks dominantly influence model parameters, leading to unsatisfactory performance for other tasks.
+This phenomenon is related to the \textit{task balancing} problem \cite{Vandenhende21} in MTL.

-In this paper, we investigate eight State-Of-The-Art (SOTA) task balancing approaches and unify them as loss weighting strategies.
-According to the way of generating loss weights, those methods can be divided into three types, including the solving approach such as directly solving a quadratic optimization problem in a multi-objective formulation as weights \citep{sk18}, the calculating approach such as projecting conflict gradients \citep{pcgrad}, and the learning approach such as learning weights in a gradient descent manner \citep{chen2018gradnorm}.
-On the other hand, since there are some discrepancies of the implementation details such as using different backbone networks for training or different metrics for the evaluation among those SOTA weighting methods, leading to inconsistent comparisons, we provide a unified testbed on six CV datasets and four multilingual problems from the XTREME benchmark \citep{hu20b} for those SOTA weighting strategies to show a fair comparison.

-In addition, inspired by dynamic weighting processes in those SOTA strategies where loss weights vary over training iterations or epochs, we have a sudden whim: \textit{what will happen if a MTL model is trained with random loss weights?} Specifically, in each training iteration, we first sample the loss weights from a distribution with some normalization and then minimize the aggregated loss weighted by the normalized random weights.
-Surprisingly, this seemingly unreliable method can not only converge but also achieve comparable performance with the SOTA weighting strategies.
-Based on this observations, we proposed a simple yet effective weighting strategy for MTL, called Random Loss Weighting (RLW).
-It is very easy to implement RLW by adding only one line of code and this strategy does not incur any additionally computational cost.
-An implementation example of RLW in PyTorch \citep{PaszkeGMLBCKLGA19} is shown below.
+Recently, several works focus on tackling this issue from an optimization perspective via dynamically weighting task losses or balancing task gradients in the training process, called \textit{loss balancing} and \textit{gradient balancing} methods, respectively.
+However, all of the existing works take Equal Weighting (\textbf{EW}) which uses the fixed and equal weights in the whole training process as a basic baseline to test the effectiveness of their methods.
+We think that this baseline is not sufficient and it is quite necessary to conduct random experiments, which is missing in existing works, as a baseline to test them.